ngocthangict/edo/wp-content/plugins/yith-woocommerce-wishlist/README.txt

 == Upgrade notice ==

-= 2.0.11 =
+= 2.0.12 =

-* Added: spanish translation (thanks to Arman S.)
-* Added: polish translation (thanks to Roan)
-* Added: swedish translation (thanks to Lallex)
+* Added: method to count all products in wishlist
-* Updated: changed text domain from yit to yith-woocommerce-wishlist
-* Updated: changed all language file for the new text domain
+* Tweak: Added wishlist js handling on 'yith_wcwl_init' triggered on document
+* Tweak: Performance improved with new plugin core 2.0
+* Fixed: occasional fatal error for users with outdated version of plugin-fw on their theme